lyndon025/playtested/src/content/article/2023-10-14-fight-of-characters-is-back--first-impressions---jump-assemble-beta-test.md

 ---
-title: "Fight of Characters is back?!? | First Impressions - JUMP: Assemble (Beta Test)"
+author: lyndonguitar
+category: Review
-description: "More than 10 years ago, me and my friends used to play this popular Warcraft III mod called 'Fight of Characters'.
-It's basically a Dota/MOBA like game that instead features popular characters from popular Animes such as Dragon Ball, One Piece, Naruto, and more."
+description: More than 10 years ago, me and my friends used to play this popular Warcraft III mod called 'Fight of Characters'.
+It's basically a Dota/MOBA like game that instead features popular characters from popular Animes such as Dragon Ball, One Piece, Naruto, and more.
+featured: false
 pubDate: 2023-10-14
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "jump:-assemble"]
+tags:
-featured: false
+- taptap
+- jump:-assemble
-thumb: ""
+thumb: ''
+title: 'Fight of Characters is back?!? | First Impressions - JUMP: Assemble (Beta Test)'
 ---

 More than 10 years ago, me and my friends used to play this popular Warcraft III mod called "Fight of Characters".
 It's basically a Dota/MOBA like game that instead features popular characters from popular Animes such as Dragon Ball, One Piece, Naruto, and more.